 Unfortunately, maintaining crabgrass weed control means regularly weeding your lawn.

 When to attack: Weeding should be done in late spring, before the crabgrass plant grows large and distributes its seeds.
-As with all weeding, this job is easiest following a rain when the soil is moist and soft.
+As with all weeding, this job is easiest following rain when the soil is moist and soft.

 Apply Weed Killers (Chemical Warfare)